chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 #.
 Create and check out a topic branch for your change, based on the current state of your project's pipeline (usually 'master').
 For example, ``git checkout -b great-feature``.
 #.
 Make and commit changes to your project as you normally do.
 #.
-Submit your change to Chef Automate with the command ``delivery review``.
+Submit your change to Workflow with the command ``delivery review``.
 If you desire to target a pipeline other than the default one, add the pipeline flag ``--pipeline=$PIPELINE``.
-This command will output a URL to view the details and progress of the change through Chef Automate; the Verify phase will begin automatically and a corresponding Pull Request will be opened in GitHub.
+This command will output a URL to view the details and progress of the change through Workflow; the Verify phase will begin automatically and a corresponding Pull Request will be opened in GitHub.

 Code Review
 ---------------------------------------------------------

-You may conduct a code review using either Chef Automate or GitHub; however, the merging of a pull request is handled by Chef Automate and occurs when a change in Chef Automate is approved.
+You may conduct a code review using either Workflow or GitHub; however, the merging of a pull request is handled by Workflow and occurs when a change in Workflow is approved.

 .. warning:: Do not merge the pull request from within GitHub.

-To perform code review using Chef Automate:
+To perform code review using Workflow:

 #.
-Use the URL created by ``delivery review`` to go directly to the change, or browse to the change from the Chef Automate Dashboard or from the link provided in the first comment of your GitHub pull request.
+Use the URL created by ``delivery review`` to go directly to the change, or browse to the change from the Workflow Dashboard or from the link provided in the first comment of your GitHub pull request.
 #.
 Click the ``Review`` tab.
 #.
 Browse the changes and make comments.

 Approving a Change (Merging a Pull Request)
 ---------------------------------------------------------

-When the Verify phase has passed in Chef Automate and the code has been reviewed and is ready to be merged, approve the change in Chef Automate;
+When the Verify phase has passed in Workflow and the code has been reviewed and is ready to be merged, approve the change in Workflow;
 the pull request will be merged and closed in GitHub.
 The feature branch will also be deleted in GitHub.